 All three clinical trials showed a reduced rate of pneumococcal infection in children with SCD receiving penicillin preventatively.
 Two of these trials looked at whether treatment was effective.
 The third trial followed on from one of the early trials and looked at when it was safe to stop treatment.
 Adverse drug effects were rare and minor.
 However, there were problems with children keeping to the treatment schedule and with the development of antibiotic resistance.
 The quality of the evidence for both primary and secondary outcomes (end result) was judged to be low.

-We conclude that penicillin given preventatively reduces the rate of pneumococcal infections in children with SCD under five years of age.
+We conclude that penicillin given to preventatively reduces the rate of pneumococcal infections in children with SCD under five years of age.
 The risk of infection in older children is lower, and the follow-on trial did not show a significant increase in risk when regular penicillin was halted at five years old.
 Further research is needed to look at how commonly bacteria develop that are resistant to treatment and how clinically important this is.

-1. incidence of infection;
+1. incidence of Streptococcus pneumoniae infection;

 3. drug-related adverse events (as reported in the included studies) to the individual and the community;